MicrosoftDocs/power-automate-docs/articles/ui-flows/create-desktop.md

    > [!TIP]
    > If you did not see the prompt in your browser, check the following:
    > - You must use the Microsoft Edge (Version 80 or later) or Google Chrome browser.
-   > - You may have to manually enable the extension.
-For Microsoft Edge (Version 80 or later), navigate to **edge://extensions** or for Google Chrome, navigate to **chrome://extensions**.
+   > - You may have to update the extension for [Microsoft Edge (Version 80 or later)](https://www.microsoft.com/store/collections/edgeextensions/pc) or [Google Chrome](https://chrome.google.com/webstore/category/extensions).
-   > - If Power Automate's UI flows extension does not appear, you can reinstall it with the [UI flows installer](https://go.microsoft.com/fwlink/?linkid=2102613).

    Continue after you've installed the extension.